One evidence engine

 Whether you're greenlighting a project, sharpening creative direction before commitments become costly, reading what your players are actually experiencing rather than what reviews score, repositioning a title that landed differently than expected, deciding what the next patch or DLC should prioritise, allocating production resources, or making a funding or portfolio call, GameDataCore gives you evidence you can stand behind, defend, and revisit.
 It works for studios finding their audience before their first player, and for teams who want to genuinely understand the players they already have.

+Every tool reads signal.
+Only one turns it into a decision.
 Most tools in this space were built for adjacent problems.
 Analytics platforms optimise metrics — useful for retention and engagement, less useful for greenlight, repositioning, or portfolio decisions.
-Social listening tools track generic sentiment without understanding game mechanics, audiences, or commercial context, which produces volume without judgment.
-And the new wave of AI insight tools wraps a language model around your data and gives you a confident-sounding answer with no way to interrogate the working.
-Confidence is loud.
-Evidence is quiet.
-Most of the category is selling the first thing.
+Social listening tools track generic sentiment without understanding game mechanics, audiences, or commercial context — volume without judgment.
+AI insight tools wrap a language model around your data and give you a confident-sounding answer with no way to interrogate the working.

 GameDataCore is built differently.
 Every finding has a provenance.
 Every signal has a calibrated baseline.
 Every conclusion can be traced back to source and stood behind by the person who acts on it.
 We don't generate answers — we structure evidence and surface what it actually supports, how strongly, and where uncertainty remains.
 The creative call stays with the team.
 The proof of the work stays auditable.